Depot Games: Deluxe Pacman

 Number of Players:

-This is a game I have worked on for many years on and off since the early 1990s.
+This is a game I have worked on for many years on and off since the late 1990s.
 It's inspired by the original game of the same name for the Amiga by Edgar Vigdal (I got his permission to create a similar version for the PC by the way).
 It's not an exact clone, only inspired.
-Anyhow, it runs great under Windows 7 - 64bit/Vista/XP etc. Comes with a level editor, has a gun, bombs, you name it.
-Made with Allegro 4.
+Anyhow, it runs great under all versions of Windows.
+Comes with a level editor, has a gun, bombs, you name it.
+Made with Allegro 4 for version 1, Allegro 5 for Deluxe Pacman 2.
 It's a single player game but there can but up to 4 players taking turns.

 I changed the default screen mode to Windowed, so when you first run the game it will run in a WINDOW rather than fullscreen.
 This might solve the problem with a black screen with some video cards.
 I am thinking that some video cards may no longer support 640x480 which is getting pretty dated.
 My next version of my game will actually use your desktop resolution when it sets up so this won't be a problem once I release it.
 Just keep in mind, this game started as a DOS game back when 640x480 was high resolution, hard to imagine now eh? ;)